 Limited financial assistance is available; you can apply through FACTS Management.
 Currently enrolled students are given first preference.
 Mary, Star of the Sea Early Learning Center participates with the following financial assistance: Child Care Aware, Child Care Connection.
-MCCYN, Kamehameha Schools Pauahi Keiki Scholars (Preschool); PATCH Preschool Open Doors (4 and 5 year olds).
+MCCYN, Kamehameha Schools Pauahi Keiki Scholars (Preschool); PATCH Preschool Open Doors.
+All children receiving financial assistance through subsidies provided by the state, federal or private programs need to enroll in FACTS to set up a monthly pay plan and pay for the service fees associated with the FACTS monthly tuition enrollment.